 Mayor Jim Watson pledges to cut red tape regarding the redevelopment of the islands.
 The Ottawa Citizen states the Cities of Ottawa and Gatineau are collaborating with the NCC to make sure redevelopment of the site “doesn’t get nibbled to death by process and red tape.”

-Douglas Cardinal, Romola V. Thumbadoo-Trebilcock, Richard Jackman, Larry McDermott, and Lindsay Lambert, a group of Indigenous and settler supporters of Commanda’s vision, file appeals to the Ontario Municipal Board (OMB) regarding the City’s rezoning.
+Douglas Cardinal, Romola V. Thumbadoo-Trebilcock, Richard Jackman, Larry McDermott, and Lindsay Lambert – a group of Indigenous and settler supporters of Commanda’s vision – file appeals to the Ontario Municipal Board regarding the city’s rezoning.

 Archaeology curator Jean-Luc Pilon and Journalism professor Randy Boswell identify the larger area of Akikodjiwan and Akikpautik as a significant meeting place for four to five millennia.

 Windmill has a public competition to re-name their billion-dollar project known as “The Isles” and begins to sell condominium units on land they do not own.

 The NCC changes its position regarding the islands and approves private development.

 Internationally renowned architect Raymond Moriyama argues the Windmill project is “heart sinking and idiotic.”